Regularized Halfspace Depth for Functional Data: Regularized Halfspace Depth

+\begin{rem} Condition~$E(\ld, t)$ in \autoref{thmNonDengeracy} allows handling the infinite dimensionality of $\HH$.
+In functional data analysis, it is quite common to consider some distributional conditions similar to Condition~$E(\ld, t)$ for theoretical development as the class of random elements in an infinite dimensional space is redeemed extremely large.
+Common assumptions include finite fourth moments \citep{HH07, CMS07, GK07, GHK10} or finite mixed moments between the FPC scores \citep{YM10, FN22}, with some studies even assuming all moments to be finite \citep{DH10}.
+Other works impose more specific distributional assumptions such as continuity of $X$ \citep{CDJ13}, (centered) elliptical processes \citep{LR23}, or subgaussianity on the vector of the FPC scores \cite{LL21}.
+Compared to these, Condition~$E(\ld, t)$ is indeed a relatively mild assumption that encompasses many distributions applicable to practical problems (cf.~Examples~\ref{eg1}-\ref{eg2}).
+Therefore, incorporating some distributional conditions on $X$ is reasonable to achieve non-degeneracy of the RHD, allowing us to leverage its practical benefits. \end{rem} }

-In addition to resolving degeneracy, regularization $\lambda$ also provides flexibility on emphasizing the shape and/or magnitude of the functional observations.
-Given a small $\lambda$, the RHD focuses more on the overall magnitude of the input functions because the projection set concentrates around the leading eigenfunctions, which tend to capture lower frequency variations.
+In addition to resolving degeneracy, regularization parameter $\lambda$ also provides flexibility on emphasizing the shape and/or magnitude of the functional observations.
+Given a small $\lambda$, the RHD focuses more on the overall magnitude of the input functions since the projection set concentrates around the leading eigenfunctions, which tend to capture lower frequency variations.
 On the other hand, as $\lambda$ increases, the RHD increases its emphasis on variation along the higher-frequency directions given by the non-leading eigenfunctions.
-This property of the RHD will be utilized later for shape outlier detection.
+This property of the RHD will be utilized later when we develop a new method for shape outlier detection. {The regularization parameter $\ld \in (0,\infty)$ is a user-specific parameter that depends on the purposes of the analysis.
+The selection of $\ld$ will be discussed in \autoref{ssec_2_5}.}